ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S4-kubernetes-04-pods-volumes/README.md

     emptyDir: {}
 ```

-- create the nginx-pod.
+- Create the nginx-pod.

 ```bash
 kubectl apply -f nginx.yaml
 ```

-- Log in the nginx-pod and notice that there is a test folder.
+- Log in to the nginx-pod and notice that there is a test folder.

 ```bash
 kubectl exec -it nginx-pod -- bash